 As Anne’s birthday drew close, her friends prepared a soca party.
-Anne loves the sound of Caribbean soca music played on steel pans and West Africa’s spicy jollof rice.
-Hence, her friends planned to celebrate her special day with a fusion of sounds and traditional dishes from Caribbean and African countries — a representation of their diverse yet comparable cultures.
+Anne loves Caribbean soca music played on steel pans and West Africa’s spicy jollof rice.
+Hence, her friends planned to celebrate her special day with a fusion of sounds and traditional dishes from the Caribbean and African countries, representing their diverse yet comparable cultures.
 Anne was in for a real surprise.
 This book includes a Jollof Rice recipe.
 Subi Bosa illustrates it.